Nvme816/ai-resume-site-ats-analytics/resume.md

 **IT Operations Analyst (Cloud Infrastructure & Platform Operations)** | Full-time
 Jan 2025 – Present

-Operate within a high-impact OpsCommand environment supporting regulated financial platforms across AWS, automation systems and edge infrastructure.
+Operate in a high-impact OpsCommand environment securing regulated financial platforms across AWS, automation systems and edge infrastructure.

 **Key Contributions**
-- Sustained secure uptime for regulated financial operations across AWS, edge, and automation platforms
+- Sustained secure uptime for regulated financial operations across AWS, edge and automation platforms
-- Reduced P1 incidents by 60% in 90 days through proactive detection, risk-based escalation, and automation guardrails
+- Contributed to a 60% reduction in P1 incidents by identifying low-signal alerts and escalating issues with business and security context
-- Improved alert routing and response by tuning monitoring thresholds aligned with financial and security impact
+- Improved alert routing by flagging noisy alerts and supporting threshold tuning based on financial and security impact
 - Triaged cloud and automation failures across infrastructure, identity, and execution layers to restore service and prevent recurrence
 - Maintained audit-ready monitoring, logging, and access telemetry to validate secure production execution